jagrosh/MusicBot/docs/troubleshooting.md

 description: "Common troubleshooting tasks for JMusicBot"
 ---

+## Known issues
+!!! warning "SoundCloud URLs result in a "Error loading track." message!"
+This is a known issue when attempting to load music from SoundCloud.
+It is tracked [here](https://github.com/jagrosh/MusicBot/issues/833) and will soon be fixed.
 ## Problems starting the bot
 !!! warning "The .jar file is opening in WinRAR or is acting like a zipped file!"
 * **Check your Java version** - You might not have Java installed